Dissipative quasi-particle picture for quadratic Markovian open quantum systems: Quadratic dissipative dynamics

-Our interest lies in the dynamics of quantum entropies for a subsystem of length $\ell$, embedded in such a many-body system [cf.~Fig.~\ref{Fig1}(a)].
-The quasi-particle picture emerges in the hydrodynamic limit of large $\ell$ and large times $t$, with $t/\ell$ fixed.
-In order to observe a competition between the propagation of quasi-particles and irreversible effects, dissipation rates must be rescaled as $\gamma^{\pm,x,p}\propto \ell^{-1}$.
-With rates of order one, the system would immediately converge to its steady-state, due to the large time limit.
+In the following, we focus on the dynamics of quantum entropies for a subsystem of $\ell$ adjacent sites embedded in such an open quantum many-body system.
+Our formula in Eq.~\eqref{formula} holds in the scaling limit of large $\ell$ and large times $t$, with $t/\ell$ fixed.
+In this limit, to observe a competition between coherent and irreversible effects, dissipation rates must be of order $\ell^{-1}$.
+For rates of order one, the system would immediately converge to its steady-state, due to the large time limit.
 For rates weaker than $\ell^{-1}$, dissipation would be irrelevant.
-As we show, Eq.~\eqref{formula} captures the dynamics of subsystem entropies, in this limit, for the general class of dissipative processes considered here. \\